yashchaudhari134/lan-chat-app-v2/README.md

+> 📝 This project is adapted from [PushpinderSinghGrewal/lan-chat-app](https://github.com/PushpinderSinghGrewal/lan-chat-app)
+> Modified and extended by Yash Chaudhari for educational and learning purposes.
 # LanChatApp
 A Lan chat app built in Java by the use of network programming.
 Uses UDP (User Datagram Protocol) to send a message to all the clients through multicasting.
 The desktop application can be used  in a Local area network  to connect and text other users.
 Multiple users can text at the same time.